BACKGROUND IMAGE: rvrspb/Fotolia

 Don't let mobile security come crashing down

 As a child, once in a while I'd find the tin box of dominoes at the back of my closet and decide to delve into it.
 The beginning was always a good time; I'd set up a perfect ring of dominoes on the floor, imagining the satisfying clack of tiles as they hit the hardwood in succession.
-But then, a clumsy, rouge finger would hit a single domino, and they would all come crashing down in the blink of an eye.
+But then, a clumsy, rogue finger would hit a single domino, and they would all come crashing down in the blink of an eye.

 Dominoes and mobile security can operate in similar ways.
 Organizations can set up their mobile infrastructure perfectly.
 They can put all of the right tools in place, consistently update and patch and implement strict password standards.
 But all of that can prove useless if one rogue end user makes the wrong decision and allows mobile device security attacks to infiltrate the business.